huimiu/tab-dashboard/README.md

 }
 ```

-> Please note:
->
-> - The `getData()` method is used to get the data for the widget.
-You can implement it to get data from the backend service or from the Microsoft Graph API.
->
-> - The `headerContent()`, `bodyContent()`, and `footerContent()` methods are used to define the content of the widget header, body, and footer.
-You can customize the content based on your business scenario.
->
-> - All the methods are optional.
-You can implement the methods you need.
-If you don't implement a method, the default implementation will be used.

 ## Step 3: Add the widget to the dashboard

 To add the widget to the dashboard.

-1. Go to `tabs/src/views/dashboards/YourDashboard.tsx`
+1. Go to `tabs/src/views/dashboards/YourDashboard.tsx`, if you have not created the dashboard, please refer to [How to add a new dashboard](#how-to-add-a-new-dashboard).
-2. update your `dashboardLayout()` method to add the widget to the dashboard:
+2. Update your `dashboardLayout()` method to add the widget to the dashboard:

 ```tsx
 protected dashboardLayout(): void | JSX.Element {